Stochastic Gradient MCMC for Nonlinear State Space Models: Experiments

 \subsubsection{SGLD on Synthetic LGSSM Data}

 To assess the effect of using particle filters with buffered stochastic gradients, we first focus on SGLD on synthetic LGSSM data, where calculating $\widehat{g}_\theta(S,B)$ is possible.
-We generate training sequences of length $T = 10^3$ or $10^6$ and test sequences of length $T = 10^3$ using the same parametrization as Section~\ref{sub:exp_grad}.
+We generate training sequences of length $T = 10^3$ or $10^6$ using the same parametrization as Section~\ref{sub:exp_grad}.

 We consider three pairs of different gradient estimators: \textbf{Full} $(S = T)$, \textbf{Buffered} $(S = 40, B = 10)$ and \textbf{No Buffer} $(S = 40, B = 0)$ each with $N = 1000$ particles using the particle filter and with $N = \infty$ using the Kalman filter.
 To select the stepsize, we performed a grid search over $\epsilon \in \{1, 0.1, 0.01, 0.001\}$ and selected the method with smallest KSD to the posterior on the training set.
 We present the KSD results (for the best $\epsilon$) in Table~\ref{tab:lgssm_ksd} and trace plots of the metrics in Figure~\ref{fig:lgssm-sgld}.